cdapio/cdap/cdap-docs/developer-manual/source/building-blocks/schedules.rst

 reasons unrelated to the schedules, would undo all those changes and reinstate the schedules defined by the ``configure()`` method.
 Because that is undesired, CDAP provides an option to configure whether schedules are controlled by the ``configure()`` method or not.
-This option is called ``app.deploy.update.schedules`` and is given as field of the :ref:`application deployment request <http-restful-api-lifecycle-create-app>`.
+This option is called ``app.deploy.update.schedules`` and is given as a field of the :ref:`application deployment request <http-restful-api-lifecycle-create-app>`.

 - If this option is true, then application deployment will replace all schedules for the application with the schedules given by the ``configure()`` method;
-- if it is false, application deployment will not change any schedules, except that if the application is updated, all schedules for programs that do not exists any longer after the update are deleted.
+- if it is false, application deployment will not change any schedules, except that if the application is updated, all schedules for programs that do not exist any longer after the update are deleted.

 .. rubric:: Special Runtime Arguments